 And finally, one last note and an often asked question by people planning an Icelandic trip – shopping in Iceland.
 Iceland is expensive and is really not the most suitable place to do shopping, especially if you are traveling on a budget.

 Many tourists consider buying traditional wool Icelandic sweaters.
 Quality Icelandic sweaters can easily cost 200 USD and more in Iceland.

 Note that souvenir shops are full of sweaters that are made in China and the quality doesn’t resemble much.
 If you want to get an authentic Icelandic sweater, check the store of Handknitting Association of Iceland in Reykjavik downtown.
 Another option is to look for sweaters from Famers Market (it’s an Icelandic brand that has two stores in Reykjavik).

-TIP: If you buy any souvenirs or clothing in Iceland, don’t forget to ask for a Tax Free receipt.
-You can claim VAT back when leaving the country at the airport.
+TIP: If you buy any souvenirs or clothing in Iceland, don’t forget to ask for a Tax-Free receipt.
+You can claim the VAT back when leaving the country at the airport.